 A Week in Normandy, with its Stunning rural locations and history.

-We have just spent a glorious Week in Normandy and have been to Lots of museums restaurants and beautiful sites.
+We have just spent a glorious Week in Normandy and have been to Lots of museums restaurants and beautiful sights.
 There really is so much to do in the La Manche region of Normandy.
-Im sure once you have visited you will want to return
+I am sure once you have visited you will want to return